SomdattaNag/Security-Screening-System/README.md

 # FaceAlert

-Developed a real-time security alert system using face recognition to scan individuals at checkpoints (example: hotels, airports etc.) and verify them against a  dataset, consisting of individuals under security watchlist (wanted/banned/runaway crminals).
-If no match is found, a safe alarm is triggered, indicating the individual is clear to proceed.
-If a match is detected, the system activates a threat alarm and sends an email alert to authorities.
+Built a real-time security screening system that scans individuals at checkpoints (e.g., hotels, airports) using face recognition.If a person’s face matches an entry in the system’s dataset of known threats or wanted individuals, the system triggers a threat alarm and sends an email alert to authorities.
+Otherwise, a safe alarm is triggered, allowing them to proceed.

 # Tech Stack: OpenCV, face_recognition, SMTPLib, Winsound

 # Features:
 1. The system scans individuals and detects faces.

-2. Compares detected faces against a Security Watchlist dataset, consisting of wanted/banned individuals.
+2. Compares detected faces against a dataset, consisting of wanted/banned individuals.

 3. The system takes 10 seconds to analyze and confirm the match before coming to a conclusion.